 According to Chee Jia, the division of property and assets can be one of the most contentious issues in the divorce process.
 This is especially so in longer marriages – where finances and assets have become more intertwined, and also where there are assets in foreign jurisdictions.
 This makes it more complicated to determine how the law may govern these assets.

-“There’s a common misconception that only assets in joint names are liable for division, but this is not the case in Singapore,” says Chee Jia.
+“There’s a common misconception that only assets in joint names are liable for division, but this is not the case under Singapore divorce law,” says Chee Jia.
 Generally, all assets that are acquired during the course of the marriage, even assets in one party’s name, are considered matrimonial assets and will be divided.
 There are a few exceptions such as pre-marital assets or inheritance, explains Chee Jia.

-The differing divorce laws in other countries can sometimes make divorces involving expats more complicated.
+The differing divorce laws in other countries can sometimes make expat divorce in Singapore more complicated.
 And the additional element of which jurisdiction’s laws apply comes into play.
-Selecting the right jurisdiction in which to obtain a divorce will have a crucial impact on how assets are divided, and can become a hotly contested issue between expatriate divorcing couples.
+Selecting the right jurisdiction in which to obtain a divorce will have a crucial impact on how assets are divided.
+So it can become a hotly contested issue between expatriate divorcing couples.
 It’s best to get good legal advice so you know where you stand, says Chee Jia.

 Fortis Law Corporation